RifahTasniaOrthi/AI-Health-Guardian/README.md

 - Enables *instant, comprehensive health guidance* for humanity
 - *Global recognition & adoption*: NASA, SpaceX, UN, UNICEF, hospitals, schools, and households

-> “Revolutionizing healthcare, one courageous step at a time.”
+> “Courage and obsession can beat anything and no one has the dare to stop me.” 🚀

 ---